Showmick119/GTPL-Website/README.md

-# GTPL-Website
+# Georgia Tech Propulsive Landers Official Website
 An interactice marketing website for the Registered Student Organization, Propulsive Landers at Georgia Tech.
 You can check it out by clicking the following link: https://www.gtpropulsivelanders.org/

+Other Contributors:
+- Rayeed Zaman
+- Mahir Ashraf
-### Other Contributors: Rayeed Zaman, Mahir Ashraf, Anushka Jain
+- Anushka Jain